zowe/zowe-common-c/Compilers.md

 - Will all 3 streams continue indefinitely (XLC,XLCLANG,OPENXLC/CLANG)?
 - Will other non-XPLINK stack support come to xlclang or clang
+- NR is deprecated and the doc refers us to the clang documentation.
+Clang syntax doesn't seem to work.
+The question is, are there examples of how to use all the __asm__ features in Open XL C/C++?
+Are there plans to add examples to the Open XL C/C++ doc?

 ## Gotcha's